wuespace/telestion/docs/docs/message-bus.md

 ## NATS

-The message bus is built on top of the [NATS](https://nats.io/) messaging system.
-This means that it is fast, lightweight, and reliable.
+We use [NATS](https://nats.io/) as our message bus.
 While all other [services](service.md) can be replaced, the message bus is a core component of Telestion.
 It is the backbone of the entire system.

 ### Authentication and Authorization

 NATS also handles everything related to authentication and authorization for the message bus.
-This means that you can easily control who can send and receive messages on which subjects.
+You can easily control who can send and receive messages on which subjects.